univention/univention-corporate-server/doc/developer-reference/udm/rest-api.rst

 To use the API you have to authenticate with a user account which is a member of an authorized group.
 The group authorization is managed through the |UCSUCRV|\ s :envvar:`directory/manager/rest/authorized-groups/<group-name>`.

+You can authenticate through the following ways:

+* With user credentials through :rfc:`HTTP basic authentication <7617>`

+* An OAuth 2.0 Access Token as JWT through :rfc:`HTTP Bearer authentication <6750>`

 The API comes predefined with the following UCR variables: